 Figure F2: Percent of CSGF alumni leading development of software products before, during, and after the Fellowship.
-(Created from data in Figure 4-14 of [2])
+(Created from data in Figure 4-14 of [R2])

-One of the key benefits to students is that the CSGF Fellowship significantly frees them to select their research topics (as opposed to having topics dictated from other drivers such as advisor funding in the area).
-One evident benefit of this flexibility is that the resulting research topics pursued under the CSGF are often harbingers of emerging research and technology areas of national importance.
-For example, a recent ASCAC subcommittee examining U.S. competitiveness in HPC noted [3]: "The CSGF program provides a barometer for disciplines that will be of interest to future DOE computing.
+One of the key benefits to students is that the CSGF Fellowship significantly frees them up to select their research topics (as opposed to having these dictated from other drivers such as whether an advisor has funding in the area).
+One evident benefit of this flexibility is that the resulting research topics pursued under the CSGF are often harbingers of growing research opportunities and technology areas of strategic domestic importance.
+For example, a recent ASCAC subcommittee examining U.S. competitiveness in HPC noted [R3]: "The CSGF program provides a barometer for disciplines that will be of interest to future DOE computing.
 Computational biology, machine learning, and quantum computing are among the subjects that began to swell in the ranks of CSGF applicants before the labs were hiring as high a percentage of employees in these categories."

-Effectiveness and Impact of the Fellowship Elements
+Effectiveness and Impact of the Structure of the Fellowship

-The CSGF structure has five primary elements designed to help impact and breadth for students
+The CSGF structure appears to have five primary elements designed to help impact and breadth for students